MicrosoftDocs/power-platform/power-platform/well-architected/reliability/handle-transient-faults.md

 A *retry policy* is a combination of all the elements of your retry strategy.
 It defines the detection mechanism that determines whether a fault is likely to be transient, the type of interval to use (like fixed or exponential), the actual interval values, and the number of times to retry.

-Take advantage of built-in or default retry strategies that are available in the client APIs that you use, but only when they're appropriate for your scenario.
+Take advantage of built-in or default retry strategies but only when they're appropriate for your scenario.
 These strategies are typically generic.
 In some scenarios, they might be all you need, but in other scenarios they don't offer the full range of options to suit your specific requirements.
 To determine the most appropriate values, you need to perform testing to understand how the settings affect your application.

 #### Log and track transient and nontransient faults